quantum-tinkerer/MeanFi/docs/source/documentation/algorithms/index.md

 Applying the interaction to that density gives the next correction; the two agree to SCF accuracy at convergence.

+Thermal EDIIS computes entropy alongside density and reuses it in the result.
-Entropy is omitted by default. `compute_free_energy=True` evaluates it after SCF terminates, also for a valid partial result.
+Other solvers omit entropy by default; `compute_free_energy=True` evaluates it after SCF terminates, also for a valid partial result.
 Then $F=U-kT\,S$, with energies and entropy per cell per physical orbital.
-Entropy never participates in EDIIS or the convergence tests.
+Convergence is still controlled by the density residual.

 ```{toctree}
 :maxdepth: 1